Here are some of the most frequently asked questions I get over on Facebook.

-If you have the money, and a cool dark place to store poisonous chemicals away from small children and animals who may be temped to ingest them, then you may want to skip filament entirely, and dive straight into SLA resin printer instead.
-Resin printers print in insanely high detail (even better than the actual officially licensed figures are printed) without any of the warping, layer lines, or other problems associated with filament printing.
-They're also nigh indestructable, and if you're printing something transparent (like the time rotor or Rutan) anything you print in resin is going to be as clear as glass, instead of just semi-opaque.
+If you have the money, and a cool dark place to store poisonous chemicals away from small children and animals who may be temped to ingest them, then you may want to skip filament entirely, and dive straight into SLA resin printing instead.
+Resin printers print in insanely high detail (even better than the officially licensed figures in some cases) without any of the warping, layer lines, or other problems associated with filament printing.
+Resin prints are also nearly indestructable, and if you're printing something transparent (like the time rotor or Rutan) clear as glass.

 this will change in the coming years, as cost goes down, and printing area goes up.

-The resin itself costs about $60 to $100 per liter, though I don't know how many print jobs you can get out of each one.
-Some brands will let you add colors directly to the resin, which is pretty cool and may save you a bit of money if you don't want to have to buy different colors individually.
+The resin itself is also pretty costly at about $60 to $100 per liter, though I don't know how many print jobs you can get out of each one.
+Some brands will let you add colors directly to the resin, which is pretty cool and may save you a bit of money if you know what you're doing and don't want to have to buy different colors individually.
 As I mentioned before, the resin is toxic if ingested and not good if you get it on your skin.
-Always wear gloves and probably a resperator when you handle it.
-You'll also need a small tub or form washer filled with Isopropyl Alcohol (IPA) to rinse any remaining liquid resin off your figure before you start handling it, at which point, both the remaining resin and resin-infused IPA need to be disposed of in a responsible manner.
+Always wear gloves and a resperator when you handle it.
+You'll also need a small tub or form washer filled with Isopropyl Alcohol (IPA) to rinse any remaining liquid resin off your figure before you start handling it, at which point, both the remaining resin and resin-infused IPA will need to be disposed of in a responsible manner.

 I'm thinking of buying a 3D printer.
 Money is totally an object.
 What do you recommend for a hobbyist on a budget?

 All my designs are printed using a Monoprice Maker Select Plus, which is a standard definition mid-ranged 3D printer that retails for $399 (or cheaper if you buy open box) or a Monoprice Maker Ultimate, which is a HD printer that retails for $699 (or cheaper if you buy open box).
-Both are effectively rebranded Wanhao printers, and nearly identical to the Cocoon Touch printer that's for sale in Australia.
+Both are effectively rebranded Wanhao printers (My HD printer is essentially the same as a Wanhao Duplicator 6, the and the SD is nearly identical to both the Wanhao Duplicator i3 and the Cocoon Touch printer that's for sale in Australia.
 If you see a printer that physically looks like either of mine, it's probably just a slightly rebranded version of the same thing.

 Both models come mostly preassembled, and have a 7.9 x 7.9 x 7.1 build area.
 I highly recommend getting a printer with at least this size build area or larger, as mini printers are usually 5 x 5 x 5 and slightly too small to be of use printing figures.